Welcome to the website of Lee Valley Paddlesports Club

 We are delighted to be offering a programme to our Club members who are interested in the discipline of canoe slalom.
 Our programme is designed to meet a range of needs, from those who would like to improve their boat control by learning slalom technique, to people who are keen to start training and racing.

 Whether you are a beginner or already have experience, or whether you are a ‘senior’ or a ‘junior’, please have a look to see if there is an option that you are interested in.

 For further details please click and follow the link HERE

-If you are looking to become a member of Lee Valley Paddlesports Club, please contact our Membership Secretary (Pam Phillips) in the first instance, at email@example.com for more details about joining, as our criteria have changed due to the implementation of COVID-19 guidelines.
+If you are looking to become a member of Lee Valley Paddlesports Club, please contact our Membership Secretary (Pam Phillips) in the first instance, at firstname.lastname@example.org for more details about joining.
 Water booking availability may be restricted if membership levels continue to rise at their recent rate – so do please check.

-Please also be aware that we adjusted our Club Year to reflect the impact of Covid-19 restrictions on our activities during 2020 and 2021.
-Our Membership Secretary will make sure you have the current information on the duration of new memberships and the associated membership fees.
+If you are not joining at the start of our Club Year in the autumn, our Membership Secretary will also make sure you have the current information on the duration of new memberships and the associated membership fees.